Best Unified Inbox for Teams in 2026

 - MagicBrowse co-browsing for real-time assistance: Crisp’s MagicBrowse feature allows agents to view customer browser sessions and guide users through processes with visual indicators, supporting troubleshooting and navigation help.

-Crisp is used by small to medium-sized businesses that need multi-channel customer communication with predictable workspace-based pricing.
-It is typically applied in workflows where teams want to consolidate chat, email, social media, and phone support with AI automation capabilities.
+Small and medium-sized businesses lean on Crisp when they need multi-channel customer communication with pricing they can predict.
+It works well for teams that want to bring chat, email, social media, and phone support together and add AI automation on top.

 7. Gmelius

-Gmelius transforms Gmail into a visual workspace with Kanban boards for dragging emails across stages.
-The platform offers more sophisticated automation than other Gmail-native tools, including SLA tracking with breach alerts.
+Gmelius turns Gmail into a visual workspace with Kanban boards where you drag emails across stages.
+Its automation goes deeper than most Gmail-native tools, with SLA tracking and breach alerts in the mix.

 Key Features